radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

   - community
 ---

 Today I read a feature request on github.
-Let's say something like this dialogue happend:
+Let's say something like this dialogue happened:

 Pete:
 > Hi, can I have compatibility with tool 'x'